The 5 Best Dog Agility Equipment Options: Tested & Evaluated 2023

 Can You Agility Train Your Dog At Home?

-This question may seem redundant because we are writing about at-home agility kits for dogs here, but the answer is more nuanced than you think.
+This question may seem redundant because we are writing about at-home agility kits for dogs here, but we discovered that the answer is more nuanced than you think.

 PRO TIP: If you have never done agility training before and are not a professional, it is worth taking one or two dog agility classes with your dog in a professional setting to learn the ropes.